PrimeAC/Space-Invaders/README.md

 # Space-Invaders

 #About
-A version of the popular game Space Invaders in Assembly language for the Computer Architecture chair.
+A version of the popular game Space Invaders in Assembly language for the Computer Architecture class.

 #Contributors
 @brunoaosantos